Vol. II No. 36 Morning Edition Boston · New York

 The structural use case is the Fairfield County family or executive group whose transfer pattern does not require the named-driver continuity that frames the standing-account programs at Detailed Drivers, NYC Corporate Car Service, and NYC Luxury Sprinter.
 The mid-week corporate skew runs Tuesday-through-Thursday on the standard 6:30am-8am inbound and 5pm-6:30pm outbound peak windows.

-The handoff time at the Fairfield County residence porte cochere under the CT-base contracted-fleet model runs 6-10 minutes ahead of scheduled pickup, comparable to the segment median.
-For the Fairfield County principal whose chauffeured relationship is a multi-year standing program with a Connecticut-domiciled operator, Eastside Limousine and Worldwide is one of the operational baselines within the CT-base cohort.
-The Cross Bronx Expressway and Manhattan-side terminal-and-destination routing currency is the area where the New York-domiciled top of the ranking maintains a structural advantage, given the Manhattan-side dispatch base and the routing intelligence that frames the inbound destination geometry.
+The handoff time at the Fairfield County residence porte cochere under the contracted-affiliate model runs 6-10 minutes ahead of scheduled pickup, comparable to the segment median.
+The I-95-versus-Merritt routing currency is the area where the dedicated-fleet top of the ranking maintains a structural advantage, given the named-driver continuity and the Manhattan-side terminal-and-destination intelligence that frame the inbound destination routing.

 Fairfield-Manhattan Cost Math: Four Scenarios